cocomarine/weather-app/README.md

 ## To do
 If I have more time, I would like to add these:
--Making the app more responsive across different devices -Improving UI for the detailed forecast of a specific day and theme toggle button -Adding functionality of showing a UK map with the city location marked
+- Making the app more responsive across different devices
+- Improving UI for the detailed forecast of a specific day and theme toggle button
+- Adding functionality of showing a UK map with the city location marked

 ------------------